🎮 Reinforcement Learning¶

 -

-This paper proposes AttnPO, a low-overhead process supervision RL framework that leverages intrinsic attention signals for step-level credit assignment.
-By identifying Key-Focus Heads (KFH) to distinguish redundant from critical reasoning steps, AttnPO substantially reduces reasoning length while significantly improving accuracy.
+Ours proposes AttnPO, a low-overhead process-supervised RL framework that leverages the model's intrinsic attention signals for step-level credit assignment.
+By identifying Key-Focus Heads (KFH) to distinguish between redundant and critical reasoning steps, AttnPO significantly reduces reasoning length while substantially improving accuracy.

 -